Section 7: Child Protection Conferences

 A Conference should be no larger than it needs to be as this can inhibit discussion and intimidate the child and family members.

-The Social Worker and their manager should draw up a list of professionals to invite and this list should be agreed with the Chairperson.
+The Social Worker and their manager should draw up a list of professionals to invite and this list should be agreed with the Chair.
 Membership is likely to include:

 - The child or their representative;